bsc-pm/nanos6/README.md

 ## Device tasks

-For information about using device tasks (e.g., CUDA tasks), refer to the [devices](docs/devices/Devices.md) documentation.
+For information about using device tasks such as CUDA tasks, refer to the [devices](docs/devices/Devices.md) documentation.

 ## Choosing a dependency implementation